Andrew Ross is the head of the Palaeobiology Section which includes all the fossil collections.

 His main research interest is in fossil terrestrial arthropods, particularly insects, though he also studies fossil Crustacea, Chelicerata and Myriapoda.
 He is fascinated by changes (origination and extinction) to their family-level diversity through time and also what they can infer about palaeoecology, palaeoenvironment and palaeoclimate.
 He is also very interested in the exquisite preservation of insects in amber.

-He is also the Editor-in-Chief of the Earth and Environmental Science Transactions of the Royal Society of Edinburgh.
+He recently completed 4-year’s service as the Editor-in-Chief of the Earth and Environmental Science Transactions of the Royal Society of Edinburgh.

 Discover how this enigmatic material is shining a light on ecosystems millions of years old.Read more